tensorflow/tensorflow/tensorflow/lite/tools/benchmark/README.md

     benchmark tool will not correctly use NNAPI.
 *   `max_delegated_partitions`: `int` (default=0, i.e. no limit) \
     The maximum number of partitions that will be delegated. \
-    Currently supported only by the NNAPI Delegate and it won't work \
-    if `use_legacy_nnapi` has been selected.
+    Currently supported by the Hexagon delegate or the NNAPI delegate but won't work if `use_legacy_nnapi` has been selected.
+*   `min_nodes_per_partition`: `int` (default=0, i.e. default choice implemented
+    by each delegate) \
+    The minimal number of TFLite graph nodes of a partition that needs to be reached to be delegated.
+A negative value or 0 means to use the default choice of each delegate. \
+    This option is currently only supported by the Hexagon delegate.
 *   `disable_nnapi_cpu`: `bool` (default=false) \
     Excludes the
     [NNAPI CPU reference implementation](https://developer.android.com/ndk/guides/neuralnetworks#device-assignment)